-Essentially, it’s any crop or animal that has had its DNA altered to make it grow larger, make it more resilient to pests or harsh conditions, or to “enhance” its nutritional value.
+Essentially, it’s any crop or animal that has had its DNA altered to make it grow larger, make it more resilient to pests or harsh conditions, or “enhance” its nutritional value.
 One example of a type of genetic modification is adding bacterial genes for natural pesticides into crops to prevent the need for chemical pesticide use.
 Now, I don’t know about you, but I don’t feel any better about ingesting natural pesticides that were built into my food than I do about ingesting chemical pesticides.

 The Arctic Apple is a good example of how frightening this is all getting.
-A GMO manufacturer in Canada has been hard at work developing a new variety of apple that won’t go brown.
-It’s being called the Arctic Apple.
+A GMO manufacturer in Canada has been hard at work developing a new variety of apples that won’t go brown.
+It’s called the Arctic Apple.
 Scientists have injected the fruit with a manmade gene that prevents it from turning brown.
 You can bite it and slice it and it won’t change color.

 Now, the manufacturers say they’re doing this so that we won’t throw away fruit but . . . um . . . there’s a reason fruit turns brown.
 Apples exposed to oxygen start to spoil and we don’t want to eat rotten apples, so we don’t eat brown apples.
 Won’t this new genetic modification have us munching on rotten fruit?